Danish Maritime Authority

 The Danish Maritime Authority (Danish: Søfartsstyrelsen) is the agency of the Danish Government responsible for regulating and administrating Danish maritime affairs.
 The Danish Maritime Authority (DMA) is part of the Ministry of Industry, Business, and Financial Affairs (Danish: Erhvervsministeriet).
 The Agency consists of the central authority and eight vision offices, including the office in Nuuk and the Centre for Maritime Health on Fanø.
 Its headquarters are in Korsør.

-The Danish Maritime Authority manages the administration of Danish shipping, safety on board and sailing safety in Danish and Greenlandic waters, education of seafarers, ship registration, and maritime and business policy policy for the shipping industry both nationally and internationally.
+The Danish Maritime Authority manages the administration of Danish shipping, safety on board and sailing safety in Danish and Greenlandic waters, education of seafarers, ship registration, and maritime and business policy for the shipping industry both nationally and internationally.

 History

 The Danish Maritime Authority was set up in 1988 through the merger of six existing maritime agencies and bodies (the State Ships Inspection, the Directorate for Seafarers, the Directorate for the Maritime Training Programme, the Register of Shipping, the Welfare Office, and the State Ice Service).
 Thorkild Funder was the first Director-General, succeeded by Jørgen Hammer Hansen in 1996.
 A government initiative in 2015 decided that the Agency would relocate to Korsør in 2017.

 1988: Six Danish maritime institutions merge (the State Ships Inspection; the Directorate for Seafarers; the Directorate for the Maritime Training Programme; the Register of Shipping; the Welfare Office; and the State Ice Service) to become the Danish Maritime Authority.
 Thorkild Funder becomes the first Director-General.
 The Danish International Register of Shipping (DIS) was set up.

 1996: Jørgen Hammer Hansen becomes the new Director-General of the Danish Maritime Authority.
 The report: "A future for Danish shipping" was presented by the Funder Committee.